asiagromasia/pythonLogger/README.md

-Usage of all logger level and great decorators with time measurements.
+Usage of all logger levels and great decorators with time measurements.